zombocom/maildown/README.md

 ## Use

 In your `app/views/<mailer>` directory create a file with a `.md`, `.md+erb` or `.md.erb` extension.
-When Rails renders the email, it will generate html by parsing the markdown, and generate plain text by sending the email as is.
+When Rails renders the email, it will generate HTML by parsing the markdown, and generate plain text by sending the email as is.

-Also if you skipped the part above, templates with these extensions can also be used outside of mail for example you can have `app/views/welcome/index.md.erb` and it should work.
+Also if you skipped the part above, templates with these extensions can also be used outside of mail.
+For example you can have `app/views/welcome/index.md.erb` and it should work.

 ## Verify Installation

-Once you've got a file named `.md.erb` in your mailer directory, I recommend verifing the format in your browser in development using a tool such as [mail_view](https://github.com/basecamp/mail_view).
-You can toggle between html and text at the top to make sure both look like you expect.
+Once you've got a file named `.md.erb` in your mailer directory, I recommend verifying the format in your browser in development using a tool such as [mail_view](https://github.com/basecamp/mail_view).
+You can toggle between HTML and text at the top to make sure both look like you expect.

-If you're going to try style HTML emails take a look at [premailer-rails](https://github.com/fphilipe/premailer-rails).
+If you're going to style HTML emails, take a look at [premailer-rails](https://github.com/fphilipe/premailer-rails).

 ## Upgrading to version 3.0

 In 3.0 a lot of the internals were re-tooled to monkeypatch less so they behave more like what you would expect.

-The `Maildown::MarkdownEngine.set` was deprecated and is removed. instead use `Maildown::MarkdownEngine.set_html`.
+The `Maildown::MarkdownEngine.set` is deprecated and and has been removed.
+Instead, use `Maildown::MarkdownEngine.set_html`.

 Layouts are now used by default.
 This setting is deprecated and does nothing: